 Jeff Pink, the American makeup artist and founder of Orly, needed a manicure that wouldn't compete with multiple costume changes.
-So in 1976, he created the versatile French manicure.
+So according to Orly, in 1975, he created the versatile French manicure.
 Little did he know, it would be one of the most popular styles of manicures ever invented.
 It debuted on the runways in Paris and became an instant phenomenon.

 Essie Weingarten developed her collection of nail polishes in the early '80s.
 They quickly gained popularity, and in 1983, Essie garnered one of the first celebrity endorsements of a nail polish brand.
 The late Joan Rivers mentioned her nail color of choice, Essie's "Jelly Apple," on-air and soon after, Essie was a household name.

 In the 1994 movie Pulp Fiction, Uma Thurman's nails were painted in Chanel's Rouge Noir (aka "Vamp"), a color created to mimic the appearance of dried blood.
 The shade, like the movie, instantly became a cult classic.
 The nail hue became impossible to keep on shelves, and to this day, it remains one of the most requested Chanel products of all time.

-Today in 2019, nails are a multibillion-dollar industry and still growing fast, and social media continues to spur that growth.
-Ninety-two percent of nail artists are on Pinterest, along with the fastest growing and most-utilized platforms like Instagram and Snapchat.
+Today, nails are a multibillion-dollar industry and still growing fast, and social media continues to spur that growth.
+Many nail artists are on Pinterest, along with the fastest growing and most-utilized platforms like Instagram and Snapchat.